Post navigation

 What final remedies, both monetary and non-monetary, are available for patent infringement?
 Of these, which are most commonly sought and which are typically ordered?

 The courts have a number of remedies available following a finding of patent infringement.
-These are:
+These include:

 - Injunctions to restrain further patent infringement.
 A finding of actual infringement is normally considered by the court to be enough to evidence a threat of further infringement.
 The court may also award interest on damages.
 Damages are awarded so as to put the patentee in the position they would have been in but for the infringement, so long as the loss that is alleged was foreseeable and caused by the infringement.